Anik-Mushfik/Anik-Mushfik/README.md

-# Hi there 👋, I’m Anik Mushfik
+# Hi there 👋, I’m Musfique Ahmed Anik

 I'm currently pursuing a **B.Sc. in Data Science**, with a deep interest in data analysis, machine learning, and the power of Python.
 My curiosity drives me to explore innovative solutions across different fields, including space exploration and AI technology.